mattpker/node-is-master/README.md

 ## Release History

+* 1.2.1 Added blog posting to README.md for more information
 * 1.2.0 Added EventEmitter's for more functionality
 * 1.1.4 Better performance and resliancy in high-concurrency settings ([#5](https://github.com/mattpker/node-is-master/pull/6), Thanks to @bendalton)
 * 1.1.3 Fixed critical infinite loop when there are duplicate start dates, resulting in elevated CPU and rapid log growth.
 All users are urged to upgrade. ([#4](https://github.com/mattpker/node-is-master/issues/4), Thanks to @markstos)